Shift Differential: What It Is & How It Works (+ Free Policy Template)

 Salaried Employees

-If you expect your salaried employees to regularly work odd or undesirable hours, you can add shift differentials to every paycheck (or as a quarterly or annual bonus), in the form of a flat rate or percentage.
-A percentage of the employee’s salary/hourly rate will be more difficult to calculate, whereas a flat supplement on every paycheck will make payroll easier on you.
+If you expect your salaried employees to regularly work odd or undesirable hours, you can add shift differentials to every paycheck (or as a quarterly or annual bonus) in the form of a flat rate or percentage.
+A percentage of the employee’s salary/hourly rate will be more difficult to calculate, whereas a flat supplement on every paycheck will make payroll easier for you.

 Hourly Employees

 Where it can become confusing is in calculating overtime.
 In addition to the FLSA’s strict rules, some states even go further, mandating additional overtime pay in certain situations.
 Under the FLSA, overtime pay is calculated at one and a half times the employee’s regular hourly rate.
-So, if an employee is paid $10 per hour, they must receive an additional $5 per overtime hour worked ($15 per hour overtime pay).
+If an overtime hour is also eligible for shift differential, the shift differential pay must be added to the regular hourly rate before calculating overtime.

 Eligible Work Hours

 Your policy should specify the hours that are eligible for premium pay.
 Many companies designate overnight hours as eligible for shift differential pay (8 p.m. until 8 a.m.).
-List all hours that your business is open and tag them as either eligible or ineligible in your policy to avoid confusion.
+You can list all hours that your business is open and tag them as either eligible or ineligible in your policy to avoid confusion.

 Calculating Shift Differential Pay